 There’s also a need to select a new ITSM tool

 At work, Peter is starting a project related to ITSM tool selection.
 The current tool they have doesn’t meet their demands anymore.
 He hears complaints about it, his staff can’t get the right information out of it, and it’s not user friendly.
 They also want to move all their applications to the cloud.
 He knows from experience that it isn’t always the tool that is the problem, but this looks like a good moment to freshen things up and start with a new tool that can support the new way of working.

 So, Peter creates a ITSM tool selection project team and gives it the assignment to write down all the requirements that they have.
 The idea is to invite three vendors who will be asked if they can meet the requirements.
 Based on their answers they’ll select two vendors to demonstrate their tool and its capabilities.
 During the requirements sessions, all project team members can add requirements, such that they cover most of the wishes of the organization and prioritize them via the MoSCoW method.

 After a few weeks of hard work, they’ve finished the requirement sessions and ask three vendors to give their reaction to it.
 Peter is proud of the work that has been done!
 They get a lot of feedback from the vendors and it seems that they all can meet the requirements.
 So, Peter decides to have a meeting with the project team to discuss the results.

 During the meeting, it seems that a few people have experience with one of the vendors and are convinced that this vendor should be part of the demo.
 Because all the vendors meet the requirements and they cannot come to a decision of which two to invite, they decide to invite all three vendors for demo sessions.
-Again, Peter is happy with the results – the project team will have enough choice in vendors, and they have a good prioritized list of all their requirements.
+Again, Peter is happy with the results and the progression of the ITSM tool selection process – the project team will have enough choice in vendors, and they have a good prioritized list of all their requirements.